Are you looking for the best things to do in the Seychelles? This guide breaks it all down for you – keep reading!

 Location: Mahé

-Come and explore the hidden treasures of Seychelles at Anse Royale Beach.
+Come and explore the hidden treasures of the Seychelles at Anse Royale Beach.
 Visiting is one of the best things to do on Mahé!

 Situated on the southeast coast of Mahé island, this breathtaking beach is a perfect mix of relaxation and adventure.